harnalashok/LLMs/install_ai_tools/quick_flowise_ollama/readme.md

 To quickly install dockers for flowise+ollama+chromadb+n8n follow this script
 Press <b>F2</b> at boot time to change 'Bios settings' (scroll down in the bios settings screen) for secure boot (UEFI).
 Also use <b>Audit Mode</b>
+From Windows machines having Symantic anti-virus, stop it,

 ## Script for wsl-noGpu
 ```